hwborchers/OptimizeTnT/SelectedSolvers.md

 ```
 [help page](https://cran.r-universe.dev/GenSA/doc/manual.html#GenSA)

-`GenSA` searches for global minimum of complicated non-linear objective functions with a large number of optima.
+`GenSA` searches for a global minimum of complicated non-linear objective functions with a large number of optima.
 It implements a generalized "Simulated Annealing" (SA) approach in C++, that is effective though not always as successful as Differential Evolution.

 ----